 Course lab assignments are programming problems from course website.
-Lab assignments are to be turned in via Assignment Submission on Open Campus with proper documentation of the lab assignment by the assigned due date.
+These assignments will be done in the laboratory and are due by the due date specified with the assignment.
+Lab assignments are to be turned in via Assignment Submission on Open Campus with proper documentation of the lab assignment.
 Lab assignments are worth 50 points each, with working programs being worth 30 points, and documentation being worth 20 points.
+At the end of the last lab meeting for the week, there will be an additional homework assignment given, which must be done outside of class and is due by the due date specified with the assignment.
 Lab work turned in after the due date will be considered late and worth 1/2 credit until ONE WEEK after being assigned.
 Any later than that, it is worth zero credit.